CharlesRh/secular-buddhism/eightfold-path/1-right-view/01-four-noble-truths.md

 - How does our resistance to difficult experiences amplify our suffering?
 - What happens when we meet experiences with awareness instead of reactivity?

+### Seeing Clearly Begins with Awareness

+Writer Amy Krouse Rosenthal offered a simple instruction that captures Right View: **"Pay attention to what you pay attention to."**

+Before we can see the patterns that create suffering, we need to notice where our minds habitually go.
+Do we spend most of our mental energy on worry, planning, or rehashing the past?
+Simply becoming aware of these attention patterns is the first step toward the clear seeing that Right View requires.

 ### Practical Reflection

 Take a moment to consider: